 A small confession

-Like many business owners, we just had too many other things to worry about, we knew we’d get to it sooner rather than later, but it wasn’t top of our launch plan list.
-And that was a mistake.
+Like many business owners, we just had too many other things to worry about.
+We knew we’d get to it eventually, but it wasn’t top of our launch plan list.

-As we said at the start we had a story about why we’d started and what we were trying to do.
+As we said at the start we’d a story about why we started and what we were trying to do.
 But the consequence of not building the brand identity up front is a bit of disjointed content that didn’t have a common theme.
-That didn’t hang together well.
+It didn’t hang together well.

-A cut-and-paste approach to business, that if they were true marketers, they would soon realise has no short, memorable, relevant, distinctive and unifying essence.
+A cut-and-paste approach to business.
+But if they were true marketers, they’d realise this approach has no short, memorable, relevant, distinctive and unifying essence.
 We don’t believe those guys will be successful in the long-run.

 And your brand essence is …

-Well, actually, our brand essence is what we think will make us more competitive in the challenging times to come, so it’s not something we’re going to share right now.
+Well, actually, our brand essence is what we think will make us more competitive in the challenging times to come.
+So it’s not something we’re going to share right now.
 And it shouldn’t be something you should share either.